TOILmodular/CONTINUUM/README.md

 Or you can ensure to have a constant tone with slight volume modulation on top by increasing the bias to a certain amount.

 #### FILTER Knob
-The FILTER knob is to control the cutoff frequency of a simple low-pass filter with no resonance.
+The FILTER knob is to control the cutoff frequency of a simple passive low-pass filter with no resonance.

 #### VOLUME Knob
 The volume knob is controlling the overall amplitude of the combined drone output.